sillito/se-lab/studies/pair-programming.markdown

 Two software engineering techniques that aim to reduce defects are _pair programming_ (two programmers working together on the same task at the same workstation) and _peer review_ or _code review_ (code written by one developer is reviewed by another developer).
 The main goal of this study is to see which of these techniques is more effective at reducing defects.

+Here is a sample [informed consent form](pair-programming-consent.html).
+Copy and edit this sample as appropriate.
+Your final version should have the University of Calgary's logo at the top.

 ## Setup

 Recruit 2 programmers with experience programming in Java to participate in this experiment.
 In the following I'll call them participants X and Y and you should randomly assign which participant is X and which is Y. Each participant will take part in two 30 minute sessions.
 Sessions begin with 5 minutes of instruction (to explain the task and study setup) followed by 25 minutes working on the task.